- TAX INFO

 If you meet all of the following conditions, your rental real estate losses are not limited by the passive activity loss rules.
 If you do not meet all of these conditions, see the Instructions for Form 8582 to find out if you must complete and attach Form 8582 to figure any losses allowed.

-You actively participated (defined on this page) in all of the rental real estate activities;
+- You actively participated (defined below) in all of the rental real estate activities;

 Active participation.
 You can meet the active participation requirement without regular, continuous, and substantial involvement in real estate activities.
 But you must have participated in making management decisions or arranging for others to provide services (such as repairs) in a significant and bona fide sense.
 Such management decisions include: